MAFA Constitution – 2019

 - The MAFA season will consist of 16 games played in a weekly format over 17 weeks.
 Each team will have one bye week.
 The schedule will be based on the NFL schedules of 1990-1992 when the NFL had 28 teams and one bye week, using the previous year’s final standings.

 - A 2 day window will be provided for submitting coach files or to set up Internet play.
 The visiting team is responsible to contact the home team.
-The commissioner will set the days and times for the 2-day window.
+The commissioner will set the days and times for the 2-day window (currently end of day Thursday).

-- If a coach file/request for Internet play is not received by the end of the 2-day window, the home team may play the game using the visiting team as is it set up on the league disk.
+- If a coach file/request for Internet play is not received by the end of the 2-day window (currently end of day Thursday), the home team may play the game using the visiting team as is it set up on the league disk.

 - At the completion of each game, the home coach will send the file for the game to the commissioner and the visiting coach.
 A backup of the files should be maintained in case of file damage during transfer.